Optum/long-medical-document-lms/models/README.md

 ##### Logisitic Regression

-Simply run `python lr.py` after modifying parameters in all caps at the top of the script to fit a logistic regression model and save the word or phrase features and corresponding coefficients.
+Simply run `python lr.py` after modifying parameters in `lr_params.yml` to fit a logistic regression model and save the word or phrase features and corresponding coefficients.